 Advanced Studies in England in Bath: Roman Britain

 - What: course on "Romans in Britain," in which students examine the impact of the Roman invasion of Britain and the role and function of Britain within the wider Roman empire.
 Topics such as imperialism and "Romanization" are explored within the context of the Roman city of Bath and the surrounding countryside.
-Concurrent enrollment in one other ASE summer course is required; courses include "The Grand Tour and the Literary Imagination"; "J.R.R.
-Tolkien, C.S.
-Lewis and Anglo-American Fantasy Literature"; Poets of Art, Architecture and Abbeys"; "Writing the Short Story" and "Writing and the American Indian Presence in England"
+Concurrent enrollment in one other ASE summer course is required; for the rest of the curriculum, see website.

 - Where: Bath and southwest England

-- When: June 8-July 13, 2013, five weeks, 2 hours/day per course, each course meets twice/week with field trips to Glastonbury, Stonehenge, Oxford and Cornwall
+- When: June 7 - July 12, 2014, five weeks, 2 hours/day per course, each course meets twice/week with field trips to Glastonbury, Stonehenge, Oxford and Cornwall

 - Costs: $4800 tuition, fees, room, and all program-related travel and program related meals (most meals not included); one scholarship available